Centre for MACH - MultidisciplinAry ResearCh in Health Science

 Stefano Bocchi, Full Professor of Agronomy, University of Milan, Italy

-Bettina Borisch, Professor, Institute of Global Health, University of Geneva, Switzerland
+Bettina Borisch, Professor, Institute of Global Health, University of Geneva, Geneva, Switzerland

-Matteo Cesari, Associate Professor of Internal Medicine, University of Milan, Unit of Geriatrics, Policlinico of Milan, Italy
+Matteo Cesari, Full Professor of Geriatrics, University of Milan, Italy

-Daniela Cirillo, MD, PhD, Head of Emerging Bacterial Pathogen Unit, IRCCS San Raffaele Hospital, Vita-Salute University, Milan, Italy
+Daniela Cirillo, MD, PhD Head of Emerging Bacterial Pathogen Unit (EBPU), IRCCS Ospedale San Raffaele (OSR), Milan, Italy

-Rafael Ruiz De Castañeda, Researcher and Lecturer, Institute of Global Health, University of Geneva, Switzerland
+Rafael Ruiz De Castañeda, PhD, Institute of Global Health, University of Geneva, Geneva, Switzerland

-Patrizia Di Caccamo, Vice President, COI Cooperazione Odontoiatrica Internazionale, Torino, ltaly
+Patrizia Di Caccamo, Vice President, COI Cooperazione Odontoiatrica Internazionale, Torino, Italy

-Hannah Monica Dias, Cross-Cutting Specialist WHO DG Flagship Initiative Find.TreatAll, TB Elimination and Public-Private Mix (PPM) to end TB, Global TB Programme, World Health Organization, Geneva, Switzerland
+Hannah Monica Dias, Cross-Cutting Lead, WHO DG Flagship Initiative Find.TreatAll, Multisectoral Accountability, TB Elimination and Public-Private Mix to end TB Programme, World Health Organization, Geneva, Switzerland

-Guglielmina Diolaiuti, Dept. of Environmental Science and Policy, University of Milan
+Guglielmina Diolaiuti, Department of Environmental Science and Policy, University of Milan, Italy

-Dennis Falzon, Medical Officer, Global TB Programme, World Health Organization (WHO), Geneva, Switzerland
+Dennis Falzon, MD, Team Lead, Global Tuberculosis Programme, World Health Organization, Geneva, Switzerland

-Antoine Flahault, MD, PhD, Director, Institute of Global Health, University of Geneva, Switzerland
+Antoine Flahault, Director, Institute of Global Health, University of Geneva, Switzerland

-Philippe Glaziou, MD, Senior Epidemiologist, Former Global TB Programme, World Health Organization, Geneva, Switzerland
+Philippe Glaziou, MD, MPhil (biostatistics; epidemiology), Former Global TB Programme, WHO, Geneva, Switzerland

-Andrea Gori, Full Professor of Infectious Diseases, University of Milan, Unit of Infectious Diseases, Policlinico of Milan, Italy
+Andrea Gori, Full Professor of Infectious Diseases, University of Milan, Italy

-Vittorio Ingegnoli, Visiting Professor of Landscape Bionomics and Planetary Health, University of Milan, Italy
+Vittorio Ingegnoli, Department of Environmental Science and Policy, University of Milan, Italy

 Yejin Lee, World Health Organization, Geneva, Switzerland

-Federico Lega, Full Professor of University of Milan, Director of the Centre in Health Administration.
-Board member EHMA
+Federico Lega, Full Professor, University of Milan, Italy.
+Director of the Centre in Health Administration.
+Board Member European Health Management Association

-Christian Lienhardt, MD, Institut de Recherche pour le Développement, Montpellier, France
+Christian Lienhardt, Institut de Recherche pour le Développement, University of Montpellier, France

 Viviana Mangiaterra, Associate Professor, SDA Bocconi School of Management, Milan, Italy

-Alberto Matteelli, Specialist in Infectious Diseases, Associate Professor in Infectious Diseases at the University of Brescia, Brescia, Italy, and Director of the World Health Organization (WHO) Collaborating Center on Tuberculosis/HIV and TB Elimination
+Alberto Mattelli, Associate Professor in Infectious Diseases at the University of Brescia, Brescia, Italy

-Maurizio Maugeri, Full Professor Department of Environmental Science and Policy, University of Milan, Italy
+Maurizio Maugeri, Dept. of Environmental Science and Policy, University of Milan, Italy

 Ali Merzouk, E-learning Coordinator, European Respiratory Society, Lausanne, Switzerland